Skip to main content

 Change Management without Change Events

 After you build out your commitment contracts, you can then create change orders to account for additional costs.
-While most owners prefer to start out using the 2-tier change order tiers, the choice to configure it to use a 1-tier, 2-tier or 3-tier setting exists.
+While most owners prefer to start out using the 2-tier change order tiers, the choice to configure it to use a 1-tier, 2-tier, or 3-tier setting exists.
 More change order tiers make for a more complex workflow but provide an increased amount of control.

-• Create a Change Order Request (COR)
+• Create a Change Order Request for a Commitment.

 For more information about the Change Orders tool, see the Change Orders landing page.

-Owner Invoices & Subcontractor Invoices
+Funding Invoices & Subcontractor/Contractor Invoices

 Payments